responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/my-first-blog.md

 # Transferability

-Transferability caracterizes the ability of pre-trained models to run on downstream tasks without performing fine-tuning, but achieving comparable results.
-Models that exhibit high transferability are those that have learned generalizable features during pre-training—features that are not overly specific to the training data but that capture universal patterns or structures present across different datasets and domains.
+Transferability caracterizes the *ability of pre-trained models to run on downstream tasks without performing fine-tuning, but achieving comparable results*.
+Models that exhibit **high transferability** are those that have learned **generalizable features** during pre-training—features that are not overly specific to the training data but that capture universal patterns or structures present across different datasets and domains.

-Beside, transferability arises as an attempt of improvement in scalable AI, as it enables researchers and practitioners to build upon existing knowledge without reinventing the wheel for every new task.
+Beside, transferability arises as an attempt of improvement in **scalable AI**, as it enables researchers and practitioners to build upon existing knowledge without reinventing the wheel for every new task.
 This characteristic is especially crucial in our current case where data is abundant, but labeled data is scarce or expensive to obtain.
 Transferable models can leverage unlabeled data from similar domains, or even entirely different domains, to achieve impressive results with minimal effort.

-Moreover, the pursuit of enhancing transferability has led to innovations in model architecture, training strategies, and domain adaptation techniques.
-Few-shot learning for instance, where models learn from a very small amount of labeled data, and zero-shot learning, where models apply their knowledge to tasks they have not explicitly been trained on.
+Moreover, the pursuit of enhancing transferability has led to innovations in model architecture, training strategies, and domain adaptation techniques. **Few-shot learning** for instance, where models learn from a very small amount of labeled data, and zero-shot learning, where models apply their knowledge to tasks they have not explicitly been trained on.

-The concept of transferability also intersects with ethical AI development, as it encourages the use of more generalizable models that can perform equitably across diverse datasets and demographics, reducing the risk of biased or unfair outcomes.
+The concept of transferability also intersects with **ethical AI** development, as it encourages the use of more generalizable models that can perform equitably across diverse datasets and demographics, reducing the risk of biased or unfair outcomes.

 # Neural Collapse

 Neural Collapse happens when training beyond 0 training error, i.e training error is at 0 while pushing training loss approaching 0 even further down.
 Imagine training a deep neural network on a dataset for a classification task.
 As the training process nears its end—particularly when the model is trained to a point of perfect or near-perfect classification accuracy on the training data.
 Intuitively, one would expect a highly overfitted and noisy model.
 Instead, a remarkable simplification occurs in the way the model represents the data, as it was shown in [[2]](#ref2).
-This training approach offers better generalization performance, better robustness, and better interpretability.
+This training approach offers better **generalization** performance, better **robustness**, and better **interpretability**.

 Neural Collapse is characterized by three distinct proxies: